mbaumer/us_hep_funding/docs/_states/NY.md

 <a name="NY-01"></a>
 [Back to top](#top)
 ## NY-01 -- Rep. Lee Zeldin (R)
+### Committees
+Lee Zeldin is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $7,602,000.00 in SC HEP grants.